HackingHealthHamilton/HackingHealthHamilton.github.io/_posts/2019-11-09-Health Hackathon Hamilton 2019 Day 2.md

 <br>
 <hr>

-One of our hackers, Johar is one high school (grade 9) from Mississauga.
+One of our hackers, Johar is one high school (grade 9) students from Mississauga.
 He has showed a great motivation for hacking health.
 <br>
 <img class = "small2" src="/img/2019hackathon/photo/Day2/highschool_student.jpg" alt="johar" width="150"/>
 <br>